List of non-coherent units of measurement: Electronvolt mass

 In many systems of natural units c = 1, so the c is dropped and eV itself becomes a unit of mass.

 Grave

 In 1793, the French term "grave" (from "gravity") was suggested as the base unit of mass for the metric system.
 In 1795, however, the name "kilogramme" was adopted instead.

 Bag of cement and bag mix

 The mass of an old bag of cement was one hundredweight (112 lb).
-In the concrete and petroleum industry, however, a bag of cement is defined as 94 lb because it has an apparent volume close to 1 cuft.
-When ready-mix concrete is specified, a "bag mix" unit is used as if the batching company mixes 5 literal bags of cement per cubic yard (or cubic metre) when a "5 bag mix" is ordered.
+In the concrete and petroleum industry, however, a bag of cement is defined as 94 lb because it has an apparent volume close to 1 ft3.